Chen-GameD/3DTetris/README.md

 # 3DTetris
-This is a 3D rough version of Tetris, providing some essential configuration files for designers (Piece customization, time timer upgrade customization, map range size customization, and Cube unit customization)
+This is a 3D rough version of Tetris, providing some essential configuration files for designers (Piece customization, time timer upgrade customization, map range size customization, and Cube unit customization).
 *Game Engine: Unreal 5.1.1*

 ## Getting started